FOSS-Supremacy/crawling-agony/README.md

 ## Chat

-We have a Discord server for community discussions, you can join [here](https://discord.gg/d9ca4U64H4).
+You can join in our Matrix [here](https://matrix.to/#/#foss-supremacy-join:matrix.org).

-The developer discussions happen on Matrix, you can join [here](https://matrix.to/#/#foss-supremacy-join:matrix.org).
+(Once you join, request for an invite to the Matrix space)

-Once you join, request for an invite to the Matrix space.
+You can also join in our Discord server [here](https://discord.gg/d9ca4U64H4).

 ## How To Contribute